ufrgs-hyman/meican/README.md

 ### Software

-- Ubuntu 14/CentOS 6/Any other OS with Crontab feature
+- Ubuntu/CentOS/Any other OS with Crontab feature
-- Apache 2.2+ (2.4 recommended)
+- Apache 2.2+
 - MySQL 5+
 - PHP 5.5+
 - cURL